Sh1nbatsu/middle.messenger.praktikum.yandex/README.md

 /register - registration page

-/im - main messenger page, with chat select and messaging blocks
-*Info:* only way to get to this page is to manually type `/im` in address bar
+/im - main messenger page, with chat select and messaging block *Info:* only way to get to this page is to manually type `/im` in address bar

 /profile - user profile page

+/edit_data - page for editing user's information

+/edit_password - page for editing user's password

 /404 - default page that will show up if someone tries to access not existing page